daskeyboard/daskeyboard-applet--nest/README.md

 ## Installation

-Requires a Das Keyboard Q Series: www.daskeyboard.com and a Asana account.
+Requires a Das Keyboard Q Series: www.daskeyboard.com and a Nest account.

 Installation, configuration and uninstallation of applets is done within the Q Desktop application (https://www.daskeyboard.com/q)